Airports & Flights

 Buckle up and secure your tray tables.
 As soon as the cabin door closes, your Wisconsin vacation begins.
 Featuring two major airports and several regional ones, flying into Wisconsin is easy, and it’s only the beginning of your first-class family vacation, romantic getaway or friends reunion.

 Although Madison is just a little more than an hour-long drive from MKE, the state capital also features its own airport, the Dane County Regional Airport.
 Five major airlines land here, from Delta to American.
-Direct flights are available from cities, including but not limited to Minneapolis, Miami and Las Vegas.
+Direct flights are available from many big cities, including but not limited to Minneapolis, Miami and Las Vegas.

 Along the Mississippi River